-Studies on NMN and NAD+ supplementation
+Studies on NMN and NAD+ administration

-- Increases NAD+ biosynthesis;
+- Increases NAD+ biosynthesis

-- Prevents age-associated weight gain;
+- May prevent age-associated weight gain

-- Enhances energy metabolism and physical activity;
+- May enhance energy metabolism and physical activity

-- Improves muscle endurance and strength;
+- May improve muscle endurance and strength

-- Improves neuronal function in the brain;
+- May improve neuronal function in the brain

 Rigorous scientific preclinical and clinical studies are lacking.
 Much of the criticism regarding the lack of clinical research is that manufacturers have found that low profit margins make it challenging to fund clinical research.